JeremiahKaren/35percent.github.io/_posts/2018-09-15-grosvenor-taking-the-biscuit-factory.md

 ![](http://35percent.org/img/biscuittown.jpg)

 The site was bought by Grovesnor Estates (?) in 2013.
 Grosvenor proposes a mixed use development of 1217 new homes with 19000 sqm of other uses, and a new school.
-The homes will all be Build to Rent, owned and mangaged by Grovesnor; none will be for sale.
+The homes will all be Build to Rent (BtR), owned and mangaged by Grovesnor; none will be for sale.
 Grovesnor are offering 27% affordable housing at 75% market rents.
 There will be no social rented housing.

-The housing policy for the area requires 35% affordable housing, three-quarters of which social rent.
-This would amount to around 420 affordable units in total, 360 of which social rent.
-Southwark has no current policy which allows BtR.
+Southwark adopted housing policy does not support BtRThe housing policy and requires 35% affordable housing, three-quarters of which should be social rent on the Peek Freans site.
+This would amount to around 420 affordable units in total, 360 of which social rent. .
 Grovesnor are relying on so-called 'emerging about 450 units, with the remainder .
 Policy also requires that

 Convenant 15 years